evolbioinfo/goalign/docs/commands/stats.md

 Different sub-commands:
 * `goalign stats alleles`: Prints the average number of alleles per site of the alignment;
 * `goalign stats alphabet`: Prints the alphabet of the alignemnts (aminoacids, nucleotides, unknown);
-* `goalign stats char`: Prints the character frequencies;
+* `goalign stats char`: Prints the character occurences;
+* `goalign stats gaps`: Prints the number of gaps in each sequences (and possibly the number of gaps from start, and from end);
 * `goalign stats length`: Prints alignment length;
-* `goalign stats maxchar`: Prints max occurence char for each alignment site
+* `goalign stats maxchar`: Prints max occurence char for each alignment site;
+* `goalign stats mutations`: Prints the number of mutations on each alignment sequence, compared to a reference sequence;
 * `goalign stats nalign`: Prints the number of alignments in the input file (Phylip);
 * `goalign stats nseq`: Prints the number of sequences in the input alignment;
 * `goalign stats taxa`: Lists taxa in the input alignment.